limscoder/react-wrangler/README.md

 ### Side effects

 `react-wrangler` simplifies application logic by isolating all side effects into two callbacks.
- `Wrangler.onMissingPaths` and `Wrangler.onStoreChange` are the only 2 functions that should invoke side effects within a `react-wrangler` application.
+`Wrangle.onMissingPaths` and `Wrangle.onStoreChange` are the only 2 functions that should invoke side effects within a `react-wrangler` application.

 #### Fetching data

-Use `Wrangler.onMissingPaths` to fetch data.
+Use `Wrangle.onMissingPaths` to fetch data.
 It's up to the implementer to determine how the missing path values are fetched:
  [Falcor](https://netflix.github.io/falcor/),
  [Graphql](http://graphql.org/),